Hyperthyroidism in Infants and Children

-Infants are given an antithyroid drug, typically methimazole 0.17 to 0.33 mg/kg po tid, sometimes with a β-blocker (eg, propranolol 0.8 mg/kg po tid, atenolol 0.5 to 1.2 mg/kg po once/day to bid) to treat symptoms.
+Infants are given an antithyroid drug, typically methimazole 0.17 to 0.33 mg/kg po tid, sometimes with a beta-blocker (eg, propranolol 0.8 mg/kg po tid, atenolol 0.5 to 1.2 mg/kg po once/day to bid) to treat symptoms.
 Propylthiouracil, another antithyroid drug, has recently been found to sometimes cause severe liver failure and is no longer a first-line drug but may be used in special situations, such as thyroid storm.
 Lugol solution (potassium iodide) can be added 1 drop (0.05-mL) orally 3 times a day, with first dose given 1 hour after first methimazole dose, especially if refractory to methimazole and beta-blocker treatment.
 Hydrocortisone 0.8 to 3.3 mg/kg orally 3 times a day or prednisolone 1 mg/kg orally 2 times a day or 2 mg/kg once a day can also be considered, particularly in critically ill infants.
 Treatment of hyperthyroidism must be monitored closely and stopped as soon as the disease has run its course.
 (For treatment of Graves disease during pregnancy, see Thyroid Disorders in Pregnancy : Graves disease.)

 Definitive therapy may be needed for patients who do not achieve remission with 18 to 24 mo of antithyroid drug therapy, who have drug adverse effects, or who are nonadherent.
 Characteristics associated with lower likelihood of remission include younger age at onset (eg, prepubertal vs pubertal), higher thyroid hormone levels at initial presentation, larger thyroid gland (> 2.5 times normal size for age), and persistent elevation in TSH receptor antibody titers.
 Both radioactive iodine and surgery are reliable options for definitive therapy, with the goal of producing hypothyroidism.
 However, radioactive iodine is usually not used in children who are under age 10 yr and is often not effective in larger thyroid glands.
 Therefore, surgery may be preferable for children and adolescents who have these factors.

 If an autonomously functioning toxic nodule is detected, surgical excision is recommended in children and adolescents.